roboception/rc_visard_ros/rc_visard_driver/README.md

 * `depth_acquisition_mode`: Can be either `SingleFrame` or `Continuous`.
 Only the first letter will be checked, thus giving `S` or `C` is sufficient.

-* `depth_quality`: Quality can be `Low`, `Medium`, `High` and `StaticHigh`.
-  Only the first letter will be checked, thus specification of `L`, `M`, `H` or `S` is sufficient.
+* `depth_quality`: Quality can be "Low", "Medium", "High" and "Full".
+Only the first letter will be checked, thus specification of "L", "M", "H" or "F" is sufficient.
+The quality setting effectively downscales the image after the downscale factor as given above:

-  * `StaticHigh` quality means computation with 640x480 pixel, limited to 3 Hz and accumulation input images.
-The scene must be static during image accumulation!
+  + Full does not downscale the image, i.e. factor is 1 (e.g. 1280x960).
+    NOTE: This mode requires the 'stereo_plus' license on the rc_visard.
+  + High downscales by factor 2 (e.g. 640x480).
+  + Medium downscales by factor 4 (e.g. 320x240).
+  + Low downscales by factor 6 (e.g. 214x160).

+* `depth_static_scene`: This parameter can be set to true if the scene and camera is static.
+It only has an effect if quality is either High or Full.
+  If active, input images are accumulated and averaged for 300 ms to reduce noise.
+This limits the frame rate to a maximum of 3 Hz.
 The timestamp of the disparity image is taken from the first image that was used for accumulation.
-  * `High` quality means computation with 640x480 pixel.
-  * `Medium` quality means computation with 320x240 pixel.
-  * `Low` quality means computation with 214x160 pixel.

-  Default: `High`.

 * `depth_disprange`: Disparity range in pixel, related to the downscaled image at quality=H. The range is adapted to the quality.